AvaPL/avapl.github.io/_posts/2024-03-30-cleo-algorithm-how-i-saved-money-using-scala.md

 // The cheapest order combination is [{bubblewrap, crayon, glowstick}, {plushie, snack}] with price 8400.85
 ```

-In this scenario, we saved almost **§200**!
+In the above scenario, we saved almost **§200**!
 It was certainly worth the effort.

 ## Summary